happybono/SonataSmooth/README.md

 ## Features & Algorithms
 ### 1. Initialization & Input Processing
 #### How it works
-When the user clicks **Calibrate**, the handler reads all numeric items from `listBox1`, parses the kernel radius from a combo box, computes binomial weights, and sets up a progress reporter for the UI.
+SonataSmooth provides a robust, user-friendly interface for entering and managing numerical datasets :

+-	**Manual Entry** : Users can type values directly into the input box and add them to the Initial Dataset with a button click or by pressing Enter.
+-	**Clipboard Paste** : Numeric values can be pasted from the clipboard; the app uses optimized regular expressions to extract numbers, even from mixed or formatted text.
+-	**Drag & Drop** : Supports dropping plain text, CSV, or HTML-formatted data; HTML tags are stripped and all valid numbers are parsed.
+-	**Batch Addition** : Large datasets are added in batches to the ListBox, with real-time progress feedback and smooth UI updates.
+-	**Validation** : All input is validated for numeric format; errors are reported with clear messages and invalid entries are rejected.
+-	**Selection & Editing** : Items can be selected, deselected, edited (single or multiple), deleted, or copied to the clipboard.
+Selection operations are optimized for large lists.

-#### Principle
+#### Smoothing Parameters
-Prepare raw data and parameters before any heavy computation.
-Converting inputs to a simple `double[]`, determining the kernel "radius" **`w`**, and generating the binomial weight array ensures the parallel filtering step has everything it needs.

-#### Kernel Radius (`r`)
+##### Kernel Radius (`r`)
+-	Defines how many data points on each side of the target point are included in the smoothing window.
+-	The kernel width is calculated as (2 × radius) + 1.
+-	Recommended range : 3 to 7.
+-	If the kernel window is larger than the dataset, the app will show an error and prevent calibration/export.

 Kernel radius specifies how many data points on each side of the center element are included in the filtering window.
-In other words, if you set a radius of `r`, the filter will consider `r` values before and `r` values after the current point.
+The total window length (kernel width) is calculated as `2 * r + 1`.

 The total window length (kernel width) is calculated as :